Zinbryta Approval History

 Zinbryta (daclizumab) is an interleukin-2 receptor blocking antibody indicated for the treatment of relapsing forms of multiple sclerosis (MS).

 The FDA approval of Zinbryta was based primarily on the results of two global, randomized, double-blind clinical trials - the Phase 3 DECIDE Study and the Phase 2b SELECT Study - that involved approximately 2,400 patients with relapsing forms of multiple sclerosis (RMS).
 In the DECIDE Study, Zinbryta demonstrated a significant reduction in clinical relapses compared to Avonex (interferon beta-1a), and in the SELECT Study, demonstrated a significant reduction in relapses compared to placebo.

 Zinbryta is self-administered as a subcutaneous injection once a month.
-Zinbryta comes with a boxed warning advising the risk of liver injury, and patients should have regular liver function tests during treatment.
+Zinbryta comes with a boxed warning to alert health care professionals and patients of the risk of liver injury, and patients should have regular liver function tests during treatment.

 The most common side effects reported during the DECIDE Study include nasopharyngitis, upper respiratory tract infection, rash, influenza, dermatitis, oropharyngeal pain, bronchitis, eczema and lymphadenopathy; and during the SELECT Study include upper respiratory tract infection, depression, rash, pharyngitis, and increased alanine aminotransferase (ALT).

 Development History and FDA Approval Process for Zinbryta